New data suggests many Florida medical cannabis prescriptions coming from few doctors

 TAMPA, Fla (WFLA) – Newly-released data on Florida’s patient to physician ratio suggests more physicians should be certified to handle the growing number of medical cannabis patients in Florida.

 Those 89 physicians were responsible for 94,850 of certifications, raising eyebrows among state legislators.
-That’s 7 percent of the physicians responsible for 56 percent of the medical marijuana certifications.
+That’s seven percent of the physicians responsible for 56 percent of the medical marijuana certifications.

 But Dr. David Berger, whose practices Wholistic Pediatrics and Family Care and Wholistic ReLeaf are well-known throughout the Tampa Bay area, believes that as long as ethical standards are being met, certified physicians are doing what they are educated to do.